 This collection system (over 1,000 miles of pipe) allows wastewater to be carried to the pump stations (over 270 stations) nearby.
 From there it is pumped further along to eventually reach a Hampton Roads Sanitation District (HRSD) pipe.

 As a preventive measure, Public Utilities checks the sanitary sewer system through the process of Smoke Testing.
 The process is implemented to identify sources of potential complications.
-Citizens receive a notification of Smoke Testing on their door at least three days before the process begins.
+Citizens receive a notification of Smoke Testing (PDF) on their door at least three days before the process begins.

-The Chesapeake Public Utilities Department operates much like a separate business within the City government to provide drinking water and
+The Chesapeake Public Utilities Department operates much like a separate business within the City government to provide drinking water and wastewater collection services.
+The technical term is an "Enterprise Fund."

 This means the department operates the water and sewer collection utilities and generates its own revenue from user fees, not taxes.
 Hampton Roads Sanitation District (HRSD), a regional authority, provides the City's sewage treatment services.